-NOTICE IS HEREBY GIVEN that the 2005 Annual Meeting of Stockholders (the "Annual Meeting") of Iteris, Inc., a Delaware corporation formerly known as Iteris Holdings, Inc. and Odetics, Inc., will be held on Friday, September 16, 2005 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2006 Annual Meeting of Stockholders (the "Annual Meeting") of Iteris, Inc., a Delaware corporation ("Iteris" or the "Company"), will be held on Thursday, September 14, 2006 at 10:00 a.m.
 Pacific Time, at the principal executive offices of Iteris located at 1515 South Manchester Avenue, Anaheim, California 92802 for the following purposes, as more fully described in the proxy statement accompanying this Notice:

-- 1. To elect nine directors to serve on the Board of Directors until the next annual meeting of stockholders.
-The nominees for election are Kevin C. Daly, Ph.D., Gary Hernandez, Jack Johnson, Dr. Hartmut Marwitz, Gregory A. Miner, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright. - 2.
-To approve an amendment of the bylaws to change the size of the Board of Directors to not less than seven members nor more than eleven members. - 3.
-To ratify the appointment of McGladrey & Pullen, LLP as the independent auditors of Iteris for the fiscal year ending March 31, 2006. - 4.
+- 1. To elect eleven directors to serve on the Board of Directors until the next annual meeting of stockholders.
+The nominees for election are Richard Char, Kevin C. Daly, Ph.D., Gary Hernandez, Jack Johnson, Dr. Hartmut Marwitz, Gregory A. Miner, Abbas Mohaddes, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright. - 2.
+To ratify the appointment of McGladrey & Pullen, LLP as the independent auditors of Iteris for the fiscal year ending March 31, 2007. - 3.
 To transact any other business which may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.

-All stockholders of record as of the close of business on July 26, 2005 are entitled to notice of and to vote at the Annual Meeting and at any postponement(s) or adjournment(s) thereof.
+All stockholders of record as of the close of business on July 25, 2006 are entitled to notice of and to vote at the Annual Meeting and at any postponement(s) or adjournment(s) thereof.
 A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at the principal executive offices of Iteris.